-We allllll know you’re sitting on batches of beautiful images from last season’s work, but it’s easy to feel overwhelmed by the task of culling them all (“I’ll have time in the offseason!” you tell yourself for the 10000000th time) or like you should just wait until you have a new website you love to showcase work you love.
+Sure, you’re sitting on batches of beautiful images from last season’s work, but it’s easy to feel overwhelmed by the task of culling them all (“I’ll have time in the offseason!” you tell yourself for the 10000000th time) or like you should wait until you have a new website you love to showcase the work you love.

-But while the perfect next website is always out there, even a mediocre website with a portfolio laser-targeted to your ideal client is a HUGE improvement over what have in the meantime.
-Curation goes a long way, friends!
-If you can add even 10 images that “show you what you want to shoot” to your site (or what you want to “sell” if you’re not a photographer) to your site, it’ll be worth the half hour spent doing so.
-One of those shots might be the one that wins over that perfect client browsing your site!
+But while that unicorn-perfect next website is always out there, even a mediocre website with a portfolio laser-targeted to your ideal client is a HUGE improvement over what you have now.
+If you can add even 10 images that “show you what you want to shoot” to your site (or what you want to “sell” if you’re not a photographer), it’ll totally be worth that half-hour of your time!
+Remember, one of those shots might be the one that wins over that perfect client browsing your site!
 Updating the “hero images” — the biggest, most visible photos on your website — and putting new work you love in your portfolio/galleries is absolutely the fastest way to attract the clients you want and glow-up your entire website.

 3. Refresh your about section images.

-Alert: This is one of the easiest ways to make your website feel current, but ironically, the one photographers can be the WORST about avoiding!
+This is one of the easiest ways to make your website feel current, but ironically, the one photographers can be the WORST about avoiding!
 (Hello, images of you four hairstyles and three kids ago!)
 You, over there, reading this right now… don’t wait until you’ve lost five pounds.
 You look great.
-Hire someone talented to shoot some updated headshots, consider in the process how you make them feel the most like your brand (clothing, location, styling), and pop those puppies up on social media + throughout your site.
-If you look at our site, the vibe is set not only by our type and layout, but first and foremost by our brand and profile images (thank you, Char.
-Co, Evan Hunt and Melissa Kilner!).
-A new set of about images is like a mini-makeover – everything looks just a little more fresh, with minimal effort.
+Hire someone talented to shoot some updated headshots and lifestyle images, considering in the process how you might make them feel the most like your brand (clothing, location, styling).
+Then pop those puppies up on social media + throughout your site.
+A new set of about images is like a mini-makeover – everything looks just a little more fresh with minimal effort.

 Quick tip: while you’re shooting images of yourself, also think about styling a more “lifestyle” oriented image set that feel true to your brand — you’ll be able to use them on social media, and you’ll be so glad you have them later!